Sudzy853/Sudzy853/README.md

 - 👀 I’m interested in Cybersecurity because it is extremely important in this increasingly digital world.
 - 🌱 I’m currently learning the foundations of Cybersecurity by taking the Google Cybersecurity course.
 - 💞️ I’m looking to collaborate on projects that can help automate processes related to Cybersecurity and tracking vulnerabilities.
 I also would like to collaborate on projects related to improving existing tools or creating new ones that make finding vulnerabilities easier to find and mitigate.
+- I value the integrity and morals required in this field because they apply so well in real life.
+Everyone should be mindful of how their actions are perceived by others and that without strong morals, we shouldn't be trusted by others.
+There are no shortcuts to hard work and perseverance.
 - My strengths are that I enjoy learning new things and just getting a better understanding of how technology works.
 - 📫 How to reach me would be through email.
 I will leave this later when I'm ready to make this public.